Abdominal Pain, Adhesions from Past Surgery (Child)

 You can help your child by watching for symptoms of intestinal blockage.
 These can include:

-If your child has these symptoms, seek immediate medical care.
+If your child has these symptoms, seek medical care right away.

 Follow up with your child’s healthcare provider as advised.
 If testing was done, you’ll be told the results and if there are any new findings that affect your child’s care.
 If surgery is needed, you’ll be told more about this and how to prepare your child for it.